aewallin/opencamlib/src/deb/readme_debian.txt

 The DebSourcePPA.cmake script is used to create a debian source package.

-The main CMakeLists.txt file defines a target "spackage" that builds the source package in build/Debian
+The main CMakeLists.txt file defines a target "spackage" that builds the source package in build/Debian with "make spackage"

 This can be uploaded to launchpad with dput cam-ppa *.changes